DinaG00/RealTimeMonitoringSolution/README.md

 - ClipboardMonitor: Python service for clipboard monitoring, does not bypass Windows Permissions

 - RealTimeMonitoringSolution:
-  MonitoringService: C# Windows Service for monitoring clipboard, USB, downloads, and processes
+  MonitoringService: C# 4.7, .NET Windows Service for monitoring clipboard, USB, downloads, and processes
-  ClipboardConsoleApp: C# console app for clipboard monitoring, does not bypass Windows Permissions
+  ClipboardConsoleApp: C# 4.7, .NET console app for clipboard monitoring, does not bypass Windows Permissions

 - MonitoringWebApp:
   backend: Node.js/Express API
-  frontend: React app for the UI with MUI theme
+  frontend: React app with MUI theme for the UI
   database: SQLite database and initialization scripts